This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • In a large bowl, using an electric mixer or a whisk, beat together the brown sugar, butter, oil, eggs, sour cream and vanilla until well blended.

 • Add the dry ingredients, the reserved apples and diced ginger to the wet mixture.
-Using a rubber/silicon spatula gently fold the mixture together, scraping the bottom and sides.
+Using a wide spatula, gently fold the mixture together, scraping the bottom and sides.
 Mix only until the batter is combined, do not over-mix.

 • Fill the muffin cavities completely full, transfer to the oven and bake at the 425°F temperature for 5 minutes only; then reduce the oven to 350°F and bake for an additional 12 to 15 minutes or until a toothpick inserted into the center comes out clean.